tkc004/RadHydropy/README.md

 ## Quick Start

 The fastest way to try the code is to run one of the bundled examples.
-For example, the Sod shock tube setup creates an initial-condition file, runs the simulation, writes `Output_*.hdf5` files, and plots the result:
+For example, the Sod shock tube setup loads a YAML configuration, builds the initial-condition file, runs the coupled hydrodynamics update, writes `Output_*.hdf5` files, and plots the result:

 ```bash
 cd example/SodShock1D